Brighton Man Locked Up for Kidnapping Horror in Hove

 - Possession of cannabis

-He received a seven-year extended sentence: five years in custody and two years on licence, per UK sentencing guidelines.
+Boxall received a seven-year extended sentence: five years behind bars and two years on licence, under UK sentencing guidelines.

-“This case shows our absolute commitment to tackling violence against women.
-We will not tolerate this behaviour, and will pursue offenders with the full force of the law.”
+Superintendent Petra Lazar praised the police effort, stating, “This case shows our absolute commitment to tackling violence against women.
+We will not tolerate this behaviour and will pursue offenders with the full force of the law.”

 “That poor woman.
 Thank God she escaped.
 Five years isn’t nearly enough.”